-- capital depletion risk

 - commodity risk

 - concentration risk

 - currency risk

-- currency hedging risk

 - emerging market risk

 - equity risk

-- ESG investing risk
+- ESG investment / consideration risk

-- hedged series risk

 - small capitalization risk

-- sub-advisor risk
+- sub-adviser risk

-You will find an explanation of each risk under "What is a Mutual Fund and what are the Risks of Investing in a Mutual Fund? - Types of Risk" as well as an explanation of other general risks that apply to the fund under "Risk and Potential Return".
-You will also find an explanation of the additional risks that an investment in an ETF Series may be subject to.
+You will find an explanation of each risk under "What is a Mutual Fund and What are the Risks of Investing in a Mutual Fund? - Types of risk" as well as an explanation of other general risks that apply to the fund under "Risk and potential return".
+You will also find an explanation of the additional risks that an investment in an ETF Series and/or Hedged Series may be subject to.